jeyserma/HGCAL/HGProducer/readme.md

 Only a single script scripts/hgSubmit.py is necessary and can be executed within any CMS scram environment.

+All functionalities can be tested before submission by using the dryrun option (which generates locally 10 events according to the defined sequences).

 ### How to run

 The submission script in scripts/hgSubmit.py has the following options: